chriswu727/kube_vision_processor/README.md

 - Processing status and results are tracked
 - GPU resources are utilized efficiently

+## Basic Workflow

+The system processes images through a streamlined pipeline: When an image is uploaded, it's immediately preprocessed using MTCNN for face detection and temporarily stored in Redis cache.
+The preprocessing result (face/object) along with other metadata is recorded in PostgreSQL.
+When processing is requested, the image is queued in RabbitMQ for either FaceNet (for face embedding generation) or ResNet18 (for CIFAR-10 object classification) based on its recorded type.
+These AI models are dynamically loaded from MinIO storage by Celery workers, which utilize GPU acceleration for inference.
+The workers process images from the queue and store results back in PostgreSQL.
+Throughout this process, the system maintains efficient resource usage with automatic cleanup of expired cache entries and proper GPU resource allocation.

 ### Core Components

 - **FastAPI Backend**: Handles API requests and GPU processing